Spectral Filtering for Complex Linear Dynamical Systems: Proof of Theorem : Spectral Decay via Hadamard Products

 \subsection{Spectral Decay for Slepian--Hankel Products}

-We now combine the Hadamard tail bound (Lemma~\ref{lem:hadamard_decay}) with the Hankel concentration (Lemma~\ref{lemma:hankel_decay}) and the DPSS concentration (Theorem~\ref{thm:dpss_cutoff}) to obtain the spectral decay of the Quantum Information Matrix $Z_W(\beta)=A\circ B$.
-Theorem~\ref{thm:cutoff} follows directly from the Theorem below.
+We now combine the Hadamard tail bound (Lemma~\ref{lem:hadamard_decay}) with the Hankel concentration (Lemma~\ref{lemma:hankel_decay}) and the DPSS concentration (Theorem~\ref{thm:dpss_cutoff}) to obtain the spectral decay of the Spectral Information Matrix $Z_W(\beta)=A\circ B$.
+Theorem~\ref{thm:cutoff} follows directly from the theorem below, since $k^\star_+=\Theta_\beta(k^\star)$.